Home

 Cybersecurity is the practice of protecting computer systems, networks, and data from digital attacks.
 These attacks aim to access, change, or destroy sensitive information, extort money from users, or disrupt normal business processes.

 In essence, cybersecurity is about safeguarding the integrity, confidentiality, and availability of information.
 It involves a combination of technologies, processes, and people working together to create a secure environment.
+To stay protected from modern digital threats, it’s also wise to secure yourself with a VPN when accessing online systems or handling sensitive data remotely.

 Key areas of cybersecurity include: